AhmadHoseiny/DBProject/README.md

 ## Introduction

 This is a simple database management system that allows users to create, read, update, and delete data from a database.
 The database is stored in a file called `Data` and is created if it does not exist.
 The database is a simple key-value(s) store that stores data in a Vector format.
-The database is implemented in java.
+The database is implemented in java, and the data is serialized to the disk and deserialized whenever needed.
+To optimize queries and other functionalities, binary search is used in insert, update, single delete, and point query functionalities.

 ## Functionalities